-OVERVIEW: The George Wolf Memorial Trust directs the majority of its global health grantmaking to groups that provide clean water for communities in low-income countries around the world.
+OVERVIEW: The George Wolf Memorial Trust directs the majority of its global development grantmaking to groups that provide clean water for communities in low-income countries around the world.

 IP TAKE: Grantseekers looking for high-dollar grants should look elsewhere.
 Most awards are modest, with a very few large grants to a single longtime recipient.